Why It Matters

 What Happened

-State Sen. Greg Walker, a 20-year chamber veteran, was defeated by state Rep. Michelle Davis.
-State Sen. Jim Buck, who has served more than three decades in the legislature, lost to Tipton County Commission member Tracey Powell.
-State Sen. Linda Rogers fell to challenger Brian Schmutzler.
-All three said they stood by their votes against the redistricting measure.
+State Sen. Greg Walker, a 20-year legislative veteran, lost to state Rep. Michelle Davis.
+State Sen. Jim Buck, 80, who has served in the Legislature for more than three decades, was defeated by Tipton County Commission member Tracey Powell.
+State Sen. Linda Rogers lost to Brian Schmutzler.
+State Sen. Spencer Deery led Trump-backed Paula Copenhaver by just three votes in a race that remained too close to call Wednesday.

 By the Numbers